„Recruiting the elite“.

 Since 1992.

-Filling vacancies with the best possible people is central to our work.
+haystax embraces the challenge of matching the needs of candidates and clients.
+Our goal is to fill vacancies with the best possible people.
 And what makes us especially proud is when we are instrumental in forging employer-employee relationships that stand the test of time.

-With six offices, all operating independently of one another, haystax is today one of the leading headhunters for the international hotel and catering business.
-But not only that, over the years our remit has changed as the demand for hospitality professionals in other branches has grown.
-Be it social services, clinics, property developers, fashion companies, trade or industry.
+The haystax concept came into being over 30 years ago: experienced professionals from the hotel industry joined forces to combine their knowledge and contacts to form a recruitment network.
+With five offices, all operating independently of one another, haystax is today one of the leading headhunters for the international hotel and restaurant industry.
+But not only that, over the years our remit has changed as the demand for hospitality professionals in other industries has grown.
+Be it clinics, social services, residential care homes or providers with high service standards.

 Wherever service and quality play a role,